department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-college-degree-program.md

 <div class="feature" markdown="1">

 ### Can I get education benefits for a non-college degree program?
-You can get education benefits through the GI Bill if **both of the following are true for you**:
+You can get education benefits through the GI Bill if you meet both of the requirements listed below.

+**Both of these must be true:**

 - You qualify for the GI Bill, **and**
 - You enroll, or plan to enroll, in a non-degree program at an approved school